tal735/Shh/README.md

 # Shh

-A chat application written in JAVA, both client and server sides.
+A chat messaging application written (and still being written) in JAVA, both client and server sides.

-Since it's supposed to be a private chat (hence the name 'Shh..') there is no registeration form (user definitions are made on server side at the moment).
-Instead, an admin form will be in use in the future.
+The purpose of this app is to allow private chatting (hence the name 'Shh..').

-Communication between clients works.
+Communication between clients works (I'm actually using it myself :]).

-This is an ONGOING, further changes/additions/fixes will be implemented.
+This is an ONGOING project, further changes/additions/fixes will be implemented, depends on how much free time I have.

+Could it be better?
+Yes.
+However I'm doing it for my own amusement.

+TODO:
+1. Store data on database using Hibernate
+2. Update availability status icon (online/offline) at client's contact list.
+3. Access Control of requests sent to server (prevent disguised requests as being sent by another user).
+4. A 'Search' form for current users in the system.
+5. Remove contact from friend's list.
+6. Ability to send messages when target contact is offline, and him receiving the messages once he is online.
+7. Encrypt messages end-to-end.
+8. Personalization (Window colors, etc..)
+9. Enhance contact profile (Avatar, more fields)